-Cosmetic surgery and procedures enhance, restore, or change your looks.
-There are many reasons for wanting to do this.
-If you have had burns or other injuries, were born with a birth defect, or want to change parts of your body for other reasons, you may elect to have cosmetic surgery.
+Cosmetic surgery and procedures enhance, change, or restore your looks.
+There can be many reasons for wanting to do this.
+If you have had burns or other injuries, were born with a birth defect, or want to change parts of your body for other reasons, you may choose to have this done.

-What are the general types of cosmetic surgery and procedures available in Pensacola FL?
+What are the general types of cosmetic surgery and procedures available in Palm Beach Gardens FL?

 Reconstructive surgery.
-This is typically done to improve a visible scar, skin condition, or malformed body part caused by an injury, a surgery, a disease, or a birth defect.
-These problems may be affecting your day-to-day life, including your relationships, your job, and your self-esteem.
+This is typically done to improve a visible scar, skin condition, or malformed body part caused by a previous surgery, a disease, an injury, or a birth defect.
+These conditions can be affecting your day-to-day lifestyle, including your relationships, your job, and your self-esteem.

 Elective cosmetic surgery.
 Being unhappy with something about your appearance– such as a large nose, small breasts, wrinkles, or fat around your belly or hips– is a common reason for choosing to have cosmetic surgery.
+These kinds of flaws don’t bother everyone who has them.
+Many people don’t think of them as flaws at all.
+For other people, these things can affect self-image and confidence.
 Cosmetic surgery is one way to address them.